Unaudited Financial Statements For the Financial Year Ended 31 March 2018

 (r) Cash flow used in investing activities

-Net cash generated from investing activities of US$68.53 million and US$66.39 million for 3Q2017/18 and 9M2017/18 mainly contributed by proceeds from disposal of three vessels.
+Net cash generated from investing activities of US$69.26 million for 12MFY2018 was contributed mainly by proceeds from disposal of four vessels.

 (s) Cash flow from financing activities

-The Group is one of the largest OSV players in the Middle East and works closely with a key National Oil Company customer which is a major player in the region's offshore oil and gas production.
-The Group also secured new vessel charter contracts in Egypt and Turkmenistan during 2017 and intends to continue pursuing opportunities in new target markets.
+As one of the largest OSV players in the Middle East, the Group works closely with its National Oil Company customer to develop innovative solutions for its offshore support requirements.
+Having also secured new vessel charter contracts in Egypt and Turkmenistan during 2017, the Group will continue to pursue opportunities in new target markets.